Release notes

 For administrators, OpenShift AI enables data science workloads in an existing Red Hat OpenShift or ROSA environment.
 Manage users with your existing OpenShift identity provider, and manage the resources available to workbenches to ensure data scientists have what they require to create, train, and host models.
 Use accelerators to reduce costs and allow your data scientists to enhance the performance of their end-to-end data science workflows using graphics processing units (GPUs) and Intel Gaudi AI accelerators.

-• Self-managed software that you can install on-premise or in the cloud.
+OpenShift AI has a Self-managed software deployment option that you can install on-premise or in the cloud.
 You can install OpenShift AI Self-Managed in a self-managed environment such as OpenShift Container Platform, or in Red Hat-managed cloud environments such as Red Hat OpenShift Dedicated (with a Customer Cloud Subscription for AWS or GCP), Red Hat OpenShift Service on Amazon Web Services (ROSA classic or ROSA HCP), or Microsoft Azure Red Hat OpenShift.

 For information about OpenShift AI supported software platforms, components, and dependencies, see the Supported Configurations for 3.x Knowledgebase article.